Key takeaways

-How much does CTP in Tasmania cost?
+How does CTP insurance in Tasmania work?

 What does Tasmania's CTP scheme cover?